GolangUA/telegram-butler/docs/validation.md

 Using this approach we'll get the following flow:

-GolangUA group is totally private, no way to join with some link, etc. -> User send a command DIRECTLY to our bot. (i.E /join) -> Bot perform checks on a nickname (russian validation: checking on forbidden words/emojis etc.) -> Bot generates invite link to the GolangUA with limit on join request -> Bot sends a following or a similar message: "Clicking this button you agree that Russia is aggressor, Crimea and Donbass is Ukraine and Putin is khyilo" and attaches interactive button with invite link -> User click this button and successfully pases all the checks and going directly to the group (we performed two checks in one, checking if this a bot by asking for a button click, and by clicking a button we assume that user agree with over terms and supports Ukraine)
+GolangUA group is totally private, no way to join with some link, etc. -> User send a command DIRECTLY to our bot. (i.E /join) -> Bot perform checks on a nickname (russian validation: checking on forbidden words/emojis etc.) -> Bot generates invite link to the GolangUA with limit on join request -> Bot sends a following or a similar message: "Clicking this button you agree that Russia is aggressor, Crimea and Donbass is Ukraine and Putin is khyilo" and attaches interactive button with the generated earlier invite link -> User click this button and successfully pases all the checks and going directly to the group (we performed two checks in one, checking if this a bot by asking for a button click, and by clicking a button we assume that user agree with over terms and supports Ukraine)

+Negative cases:

+    - If user hadn't click on a invite button -> Do nothing
+    - If user has forbidden symbols in nickname -> Send a message that user hasn't passed validation and if he think that was by mistake he needs to contact admin (I.E. Viktor) -> Ignore following messages from this user

 Pros: